pvdz/preval/tests/cases/normalize/expressions/assignments/binary_both/auto_pattern_arr_c-seq.md

 ## Todos triggered

-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- inline computed array property read
+- (todo) inline computed array property read

 ## Globals